 Signs that you may not be in balance with living your Dharma may include:

 - Things that you found once enjoyable don’t appeal anymore

 - You feel like you’ve outgrown your life It’s definitely not a comfortable feeling, you feel discontented, restless and may experience unhappiness

 - You question all you once knew

 When it’s time for change you will know it.
 You just know deep at your core that things can’t go back to how things were.
 You may push it down and try and avoid it, but know that it will sneak back up again, sometimes in more profound ways until you take inspired awareness and action.

 Trust what is happening, even if you don’t understand it and it’s painful to the core.
 Every time you try and control the outcome, you are increasing your expectations of how you want things to turn out.
 We all like to know the ending, but that does not allow us to enjoy the journey and transitions we experience along the way.
 How many times have you shut yourself down before things have even started?
 Allow yourself to experience feeling comfortable with the process of surrender and flow.

 Using Dharma to help you through uncertain times

-Get real with yourself.
+- Get real with yourself.
 What areas in your life are and aren’t working?
-Where is the momentum and flow?
-Get honest, frank and raw as you need to be.
+Where are the momentum and flow?
+Get honest, frank, and raw as you need to be.

 It may take years to look back and see the gifts this turbulent time gave you, but it will be worth it to know that you have been living your dharma!